 - Chef Paul Prudhomme's Magic Seasoning Blends - Blackened Redfish Magic

 Those are some great options, but making your own homemade blackening spices means you ensure yours has no additives.
 It's also super budget-friendly, easy and you can adjust the spice level to your own taste.
-If you want more or less cayenne - do it!
+Homemade spice blends are so good.
+If you want more or less Cayenne - do it!
 You can also adjust the salt level and even make a salt-free version if you'd like.
 Most store-bought versions contain lots of sodium and salt.

 How do you blacken foods?